-• Victor Insurance Holdings is one of the largest underwriting managers of professional liability and specialty insurance programs worldwide.
-In the United States, Victor Insurance Managers (US) and ICAT Managers deliver risk management and insurance solutions to over 125,000 insureds through a national third-party distribution network of licensed brokers.
-Through Dovetail Managing General Agency, a small business platform, Victor Insurance Managers (US) deploys cloud-based technology to enable independent insurance agents, on behalf of their small business clients, to obtain online quotes from multiple insurance providers and bind property and casualty and workers compensation insurance policies in real time.
-Victor Insurance Managers (Canada), a leading managing general agent in Canada with over 43,000 insureds, delivers professional liability and construction insurance, as well as group and retiree benefits programs and claims handling for individuals, organizations and businesses.
-Victor has a growing business in the UK (where it was formerly known as Bluefin Underwriting) and in Europe, where new businesses have been launched in the Netherlands, Italy and Germany.
+• Victor Insurance Holdings (Victor) is one of the largest underwriting managers of professional liability and specialty insurance programs worldwide.
+In the United States, Victor Insurance Managers (US) and ICAT Managers deliver risk management and insurance solutions to insureds through a national third-party distribution network of licensed brokers.
+Through Dovetail Managing General Agency, a small business platform, Victor deploys cloud-based technology to enable independent insurance agents, on behalf of their small business clients, to obtain online quotes from multiple insurance providers and bind property and casualty and workers compensation insurance policies in real time.
+Victor Insurance Managers (Canada), a leading managing general agent in Canada, delivers professional liability and construction insurance and administers group and retiree benefits programs and claims handling operations for individuals, organizations and businesses.
+Victor also has a business in the UK and in Europe, where businesses have been launched in the Netherlands, Italy and Germany.
+In addition, Victor manages Torrent Technologies, a service provider to Write Your Own (WYO) insurers participating in the National